eficode-academy/git-katas/configure-git/README.md

 ### Editor setup

-Sometime git needs you to edit a file it creates e.g. the message of a commit you create.
+Sometimes git needs you to edit a file it creates e.g. the message of a commit you create.
-As a standard, it is configured with VIM, but that has a steep learning curve, so you might be better of with another tool of yor liking:
+As default, git is configured with VIM, but that has a steep learning curve, so you might be better off with another tool of yor liking:

 If you want to use the cli based editor nano:
 - `git config --global core.editor nano`